»Seizing Opportunities« - The German National Scholarship

 FAQs about the German National Scholarship

-Yes, provided that you’re enrolled at HHU.
+Yes, as long as you are enrolled at HHU.

 - Artificial Intelligence and Data Science

 All applicants are usually notified at the end of November.
 Awards and rejections are sent out at the same time.
 Please refrain from calling with inquiries.